-- Change orders for an increase of more than 25% will be rejected.
+- Grant Recipient must have sufficient grant or local funds available to meet any increased costs. - Changes requested that are not directly related to the construction project and/or requesting additional supplies and or activities solely due to unused grant funds will not be approved. - Changes must be appropriate and required for the specific TxCDBG project. - Change orders that include new items must demonstrate competitive pricing.
+A statement from the project engineer providing justification for the proposed pricing may be acceptable.
+TDA may request more supporting documentation for new items that differ significantly from the original bid, e.g., additional work added to grant contract due to available funds. - Change orders replacing the originally described work with a different material or construction method must clearly identify the change in specifications.
+Best practice: eliminate the original line item and enter a new line item with the proposed changes. - Change orders requesting revisions to a unit price determined through the competitive procurement process will not be approved.
+A Grant Recipient cannot negotiate a discounted cost for the same work.
+All costs for the revised line item will be disallowed if the unit price is changed. - Change orders that request "remobilization" costs must demonstrate that: - Remobilization costs are necessary and reasonable, - The need for remobilization is beyond the Grant Recipient's control, and - The Grant Recipient took proactive steps to resolve any outstanding issues, additional work, or other factors in order to avoid any remobilization. - Awaiting TDA approval for grant agreement amendments or MSR change orders is not justification for remobilization costs unless all documentation is submitted a minimum of 30 days prior to the contractor's demobilization. - Change orders for an increase of more than 25% will be rejected.
 The Grant Recipient must complete a separate procurement if the proposed additional work project exceeds 25% of the original contract.
-The State of Texas considers a change in the construction contract price of greater than 25% to be non-competitive, as other potential bidders did not have the opportunity to bid on the true scope of the project during the procurement process. - If a change order involves a decrease or an increase of greater than \$50,000, the Grant Recipient must receive appropriate approval by the governing body.33 In such cases, TDA will accept as confirmation that such approval has been obtained either the signature by the chief local official on the Construction Change Order or action by the Authorized Official to submit the change order request in TDA-GO. - TDA strongly recommends that Grant Recipients obtain TDA approval before fully executing a change order or addendum with the contractor/service provider.
-Before approving a change order for a construction contract, TDA must have confirmation via the TDA-GO form that both the Grant Recipient and project engineer have determined the proposed change is appropriate. - If a change order includes new items, the Grant Recipient must demonstrate competitive pricing.
-A statement from the project engineer providing justification for the proposed pricing may be acceptable.
-TDA may request more supporting documentation for new items that differ significantly from the original bid, e.g., additional work added to grant contract due to available funds.
+The State of Texas considers a change in the construction contract price of greater than 25% to be non-competitive, as other potential bidders did not have the opportunity to bid on the true scope of the project during the procurement process. - If a change order involves a decrease or an increase of greater than \$50,000, the Grant Recipient must receive appropriate approval by the governing body.36 In such cases, TDA will accept as confirmation that such approval has been obtained either the signature by the chief local official on the Construction Change Order or action by the Authorized Official to submit the change order request in TDA-GO. - TDA strongly recommends that Grant Recipients obtain TDA approval before fully executing a change order or addendum with the contractor/service provider.
+Before approving a change order for a construction contract, TDA must have confirmation via the TDA-GO form that both the Grant Recipient and project engineer have determined the proposed change is appropriate.